Breakthrough in bone regeneration

 Researchers at Glasgow have developed a revolutionary new technique to aid bone regeneration.
 This means there could soon be groundbreaking new treatments available for patients requiring replacement bone.

-Our team of biomedical engineers from the Institute of Molecular, Cell & Systems Biology and the School of Engineering have discovered that a cheap commercially produced polymer helps to stimulate molecules that aid bone growth.
+Our team of biomedical engineers from the Centre for the Cellular Microenvironment have discovered that a cheap commercially produced polymer helps to stimulate molecules that aid bone growth.
 These naturally occurring molecules are known as "growth factors".
 Growth factors are produced by cells to tell other cells nearby what to do, and they play an important role in the development of bone and cartilage.

 Clinicians have traditionally used a growth factor called bone morphogenetic protein 2, or BMP-2, to stimulate bone regrowth in patients.
 However, the current delivery method of BMP-2 has big drawbacks.
 The human body tends to pass BMP-2 quickly through its system, which means high doses in liquid form are required to ensure it is effective.
 But this can lead to damaging side-effects including neurological impairment or even tumours.